-The Society of Jesus, commonly known as the Jesuits, is one of the largest religious orders in the Catholic Church.
+The Society of Jesus, known as the Jesuits, is the largest religious order in the Catholic Church.
 It was founded in 1540 by St. Ignatius of Loyola, a Basque nobleman and soldier who found God in all things.
 Since then, the Jesuits have responded to human needs in a variety of ministries throughout the world.